bsegot/Limit_order_ML/README.md

 We get 75-80% accurate, which is pretty good but unsurprising.
 I also suspect non ML models based on momentum could achieve similar performances.

+Ps: the old joke "can you beat the VWap?"
+Still stands